Entrance to Liberty Middle School

 PROJECT DESCRIPTION

-Alvine Engineering was instrumental in developing a comprehensive energy management approach and providing the mechanical, electrical, plumbing, architectural lighting, and commissioning for this Papillion-La Vista Community Schools’ middle school.
-This project was also forward-thinking as the systems were required to be sized to accommodate a future addition.
+Alvine Engineering was instrumental in developing a comprehensive energy management approach and providing the mechanical, electrical, plumbing, architectural lighting, and commissioning for this Papillion La Vista Community Schools Liberty Middle School.
+This project was also forward-thinking, as the systems were required to be sized to accommodate a future addition.

 PROJECT HIGHLIGHTS

-• Vertical water-cooled heat pumps with individual space control are located in individual mechanical closets accessed from the corridors to allow monthly maintenance to be performed without disrupting the students.
+• Vertical water-cooled heat pumps with individual space control are located in individual mechanical closets accessed from the corridors, allowing monthly maintenance to be performed without disrupting the students.

-• Heat pump water loop is a ground-coupled vertical well field emergency backup heat for the ground-coupled heat pump loop provided using a high-efficiency natural gas boiler.
+• The heat pump water loop is a ground-coupled vertical well field emergency backup heat for the ground-coupled heat pump loop, which is provided using a high-efficiency natural gas boiler.

-• Code-required outside air for the ground-coupled heat pump system is provided by seven energy recovery units.
+• Seven energy recovery units provide code-required outside air for the ground-coupled heat pump system.
 The units include direct expansion cooling and hot gas reheat to dehumidify the outdoor air and an electric heating coil to prevent frosting on the energy recovery unit heat transfer surface during extremely cold ambient air temperatures.
-The cooling and heating portion utilize the geothermal ground loop.
+The cooling and heating portion utilizes the geothermal ground loop.

 • Recipient of the ACEC Nebraska’s Honor Award for Excellence in Energy-efficient Design.